Multi Entry & Single Entry Visa Ireland

 Application Procedure

-Normally, you’ll apply for your multiple or single entry visa permit along with the visa application.
-Both go hand in hand because your visa will not be useful if you don’t acquire an entry permit.
+In most cases, you will need to apply for your multiple or single entry visa permit along with the visa application because your visa will not be useful if you don’t acquire an entry permit.
 Hence, you’ll apply outside Ireland, in your resident country.

 You apply for an Ireland visa via the AVATS system portal.
 Next, you prepare all the supporting documents and submit them for processing.
 You must submit the documents within 30 days after creating your AVATS application.